 The graph below measures the average number of days between a claim being received and paid.

-5.5.
+The information is provided by the administrator and is presented and review by the Board on a frequent basis.

+5.4.
 The Council for Medical Schemes requires that non-healthcare costs are kept below 10% of gross contribution income.
-The 2020 non-healthcare cost compared well against previous years and is well below the Council's requirements.
+The 2022 non-healthcare cost compared well against previous years and is well below the Council's requirements.

-Year 2020 2019 2018 2017 2016
+Year 2022 2021 2020 2019 2018

-Non-healthcare costs as a percentage of gross

-contribution income 5.7% 5.7% 6.2% 5.9% 6.2%
+Non-healthcare costs as a percentage of gross contribution income 5.7% 5.8% 5.7% 5.7% 6.2%

-Industry average - 5.5% 5.7% 6.0% 6.3%
+Industry average - 5.4% 6.5% 5.5% 5.7%

-Industry average percentage for restricted membership medical schemes as reported by the Council for Medical Schemes.
+^{} Industry average percentage for restricted membership medical schemes as reported by the Council for Medical Schemes.